Western-OC2-Lab/AutoML-Implementation-for-Static-and-Dynamic-Data-Analytics/README.md

 # AutoML-Implementation-for-Static-and-Dynamic-Data-Analytics

 This code provides an Automated Machine Learning (AutoML) implementation for static and dynamic data analytics problems.
-It provides a case study of IoT anomaly detection using more than 10 ML algorithms and optimization/AutoML methods (for automating and optimizing ML algorithms).
+It provides a case study of IoT anomaly detection using many ML algorithms and optimization/AutoML methods (for automating and optimizing ML algorithms).
+It can also be used as a tutorial to help machine learning researchers to automatically obtain optimized machine learning models with the optimal learning performance on any specific task.

 This code is also the implementation of a review paper published in **Engineering Applications of Artificial Intelligence** (IF: 7.8):
 L. Yang and A. Shami, “[IoT Data Analytics in Dynamic Environments: From An Automated Machine Learning Perspective](https://arxiv.org/pdf/2209.08018.pdf),” *Engineering Applications of Artificial Intelligence*, vol. 116, pp. 1-33, 2022, doi: https://doi.org/10.1016/j.engappai.2022.105366.